Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 If you’re site is slow, people are not going to stay and wait.
 They’ll leave quickly, which lowers your page rank.
 The process feeds on itself until your site is forgotten entirely.

 In this day and age, speed is a killer.
 Website monitoring is all but mandatory if you wish to remain competitive.
+My websites are the lifeblood of my business–I’m very familiar with these tools and how to use them.

 I picked out the seven best website monitoring services to keep your site up and running.
 Keep reading for reviews of my top picks and a brief buyer’s guide to help you find the best option for you.